-Each screenplay will be bound as its own collectible Limited Edition volume and those five volumes will then be housed in a hand-made slipcase.
+Each screenplay was bound as its own collectible Limited Edition volume and those five volumes are housed in a hand-made slipcase.
 Each screenplay is an exact reproduction of the writer’s work, down to any imperfections in the typewriter he was using at the time.
 You’ll never be closer to these films-that-could-have-been than when you’re reading these screenplays.

 The versions you will hold in your hands have never been read outside the offices of Hollywood production companies and William Peter Blatty’s personal library, so this is a rare glimpse into an alternate film universe that could have been very different from the one we know.
 There are no plans for these screenplays to ever be reprinted.

 Viva Las Vegas.
 How naïve could I be?
 My comedic premise was that Elvis was hired as a Vegas casino lounge act because the booker was certain he was so loud and annoying he would drive the gamblers out of the lounge and to the tables.
 The “Colonel” was not amused.

 One Flew Over the Cuckoo’s Nest was written in 1968 for Kirk Douglas who was to play McMurphy.
 I met with Ken Kesey and crafted the script to be as faithful to the novel as I could possibly make it, which was not the case with the film made years later with Jack Nicholson.
 That this script with Kirk in the lead wasn’t made is perhaps the biggest heartbreak of my literary career.